open-eid/SiVa/README.md

 ./mvnw verify
 ```

+### How to run integration tests
+Integration tests are disabled by default, but can be enabled with maven parameter `-DrunIntegrationTests=true`.
+When executing the integration
+tests, SiVa Web application has to be started before the tests are executed.
+The build will fail if any of the tests fail.
+It is possible to run integration tests without xroad tests `-DrunWithoutXroadIntegrationTests=true`.

 ### How to run load tests

 Load tests are disabled by default, but can be enabled with maven parameter `-DrunLoadTests=true`.
-By default all unit
-and integration tests will be executed prior the load tests, but it is possible to skip them.
 When executing the load
 tests, SiVa Web application has to be started before the tests are executed.

 > **Note**: PDF load test files contain test certificates.
 In order for PDF load tests to succeed